Volumetric Properties of the Convex Hull of an n-dimensional Brownian Motion: Introduction

 \begin{theorem} Let $\mathcal{C} \subset \mathcal{S}$ be a family of simplices.
 The function

 is decreasing.
 Moreover, if $\mathcal{C}$ is compact and non-degenerate, then the above function is bounded from above, and thus the limit

 exists. \end{theorem}

 Roughly speaking, the above theorem states that one should expect to find a constant number of facets of a given shape at any scale.
-For example, if $n=3$ and the set $\mathcal{C}$ consists of all triangles of distance $\epsilon$ to an equilateral triangle whose edge has length $1$, the theorem suggests that there exists some constant $S$ such that one expects to find approximately one almost-equilateral facet of size between $t$ and $tS$, for all small enough values of $t$. \\ \\
+For example, if $n=3$ and the set $\mathcal{C}$ consists of all triangles of distance $\epsilon$ to an equilateral triangle whose edge has length $1$, the theorem suggests that there exists some constant $S$ such that one expects to find approximately one almost-equilateral facet whose edges are of length between $t$ and $tS$, for all small enough values of $t$. \\ \\

 Some of our methods of proof extend a certain formula that appears in \cite{E1}, based on very simple principles from integral geometry.
 Some of these principles have already been used by Baxter \cite{Bax} in order to study the convex hull of planar random walks.
-The structure of this note is the following: in section 2, we derive certain estimates for one-dimensional random walks, which will be used later on.
-In section 3 we establish some formulas concerning the distribution of facets of the polytope $K_\alpha$, which will be one of the central ingredients in our proofs.
-In section 4,5 and 6 we prove theorems \ref{thmvolume}, \ref{thmapprox} and \ref{thmscaling} respectively.
-Finally, in section 7 we discuss some further possible extensions of our methods and raise some questions for further research. \\ \\
+The structure of this paper is the following: in Section 2, we derive certain estimates for one-dimensional random walks, which will be used later on.
+In Section 3 we establish some formulas concerning the distribution of facets of the polytope $K_\alpha$, which will be one of the central ingredients in our proofs.
+In Section 3 we prove Theorem \ref{thmvolume} and Corollary \ref{cormixed}.
+In sections 5 and 6 we prove theorems \ref{thmapprox} and \ref{thmscaling} respectively.
+Finally, in Section 7 we discuss some further possible extensions of our methods and raise some questions for further research. \\ \\